akarich73/AURenewablesDb/README.md

 Also, let me know if there are any discrepancies or issues here on this GitHub project.

 You can also contribute by providing data to be included in the database.

 For now there is a basic Excel spreadsheet which can be used to provide data for projects, but please only provide back in CSV file format.

 **Note: it must be open source and shareable under the license terms below**

-And if you are so inclined you can
-[!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/richardgledhill)
+And if you are so inclined or use the data for commercial work you can [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/richardgledhill)

 ## License